Skip to main content

 These latest changes were effective when issued by OMB – July 21, 2023 – so they can impact 2024 HMDA coverage.

-OMB Action
+OMB action

 The OMB completed a process of delineating Core Based Statistical Areas (CBSAs) based on 2020 Census data and the American Community Survey and Census Population Estimates Program for 2020 and 2021.
-A CBSA is a geographic entity associated with at least one core of 10,000 or more population, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
+A CBSA describes a geographic entity with at least one core of 10,000 or more population, plus adjacent territory that shows a high degree of social and economic integration with the core as measured by commuting ties.
 The standards designate and delineate two categories of CBSAs: Metropolitan Statistical Areas and Micropolitan Statistical Areas.

 The general concept of a metropolitan statistical area is that of an area containing a large population nucleus and adjacent communities that have a high degree of integration with that nucleus.
 The concept of a micropolitan statistical area closely parallels that of the metropolitan statistical area, but a micropolitan statistical area features a smaller nucleus.
-The purpose of these statistical areas is unchanged from when metropolitan areas were first delineated: The classification provides a nationally consistent set of delineations for collecting, tabulating, and publishing federal statistics for geographic areas.
+The purpose of these statistical areas remains the same as when officials first delineated metropolitan areas: The classification offers a nationally consistent set of delineations for collecting, tabulating, and publishing federal statistics for geographic areas.

 The new delineations are found in OMB Bulletin 23-01 at https://www.whitehouse.gov/wp-content/uploads/2023/07/OMB-Bulletin-23-01.pdf

-HMDA Coverage
+HMDA coverage

 Regulation C covers any “financial institution,” as defined by the regulation and its underlying HMDA statute.
 “Financial institution” means, in part, a bank, savings association, or credit union that: